Frequently asked questions

 Whose responsibility is it to handle the 1583 process?

-If you prefer to direct your clients to sign up themselves, we also offer a signup page using a unique URL for your workspace.
+If you prefer to direct your members to sign up themselves, we also offer a signup page using a unique URL for your workspace.
 You can find this link by navigating to your dashboard>Mail Center Setup>Setup Mail Center.

 Do you provide iWorkSpaceMail customer service?